- 🥇

 Notice the specificity:

-This detail prevents disputes and helps you understand exactly what you're trading.
+This detail helps prevent disputes and shows exactly what you are trading.

 Click "Open on Polymarket" button at modal bottom.